gadomski/www.gadom.ski/_posts/2017-01-19-cropping-and-merging-with-pdal.md

 ```
 $ tree .
+.
+├── Makefile
-aoi
+├── aoi
-├── study_area1.dbf
+│   ├── study_area1.dbf
+│   ├── study_area1.gmt
-├── study_area1.prj
+│   ├── study_area1.prj
-├── study_area1.shp
+│   ├── study_area1.shp
-├── study_area1.shx
+│   └── study_area1.shx
-laz/original
+└── laz
+    └── original
         ├── ScanPos001.laz
         ├── ScanPos002.laz
         ├── ScanPos003.laz
         ├── ScanPos004.laz
         └── ScanPos005.laz
-Makefile
 ```

+We'll use that `Makefile` to drive our processing.

 ### Cropping

 We're going to crop the data with [PDAL's crop filter](http://www.pdal.io/stages/filters.crop.html) by providing it a [WKT](https://en.wikipedia.org/wiki/Well-known_text) polygon of our AOI.
 Because our AOI is a shapefile, we need to convert it to WKT with [ogr2ogr](http://www.gdal.org/ogr2ogr.html).
-Since shapefiles can be complicated, there's no straightforward way to convert a shapefile to WKT; in this case, however, we know that our shapefile is simple enough to use this simple Python script, located in `~/bin/ogr2wkt`:
+Since shapefiles can be complicated, there's no straightforward way to convert a shapefile to WKT; in this case, however, we know that our shapefile is simple enough to use this simple Python script, located in `~/bin/ogr2wkt` (which is on my `$PATH`):

 {% highlight python linenos %}
 #!/usr/bin/env python